 Ross v.
 HSBC

-Represented HSBC in nationwide multidefendant antitrust action alleging collusion in credit card issuers’ adoption of cardholder agreement arbitration clauses and class action bans.
+Represented HSBC in a nationwide multidefendant antitrust action alleging collusion in credit card issuers’ adoption of cardholder agreement arbitration clauses and class action bans

 Smith v.
 Royal Bank of Canada